ravichandranjv/TestOTPSent/README.md

 Before venturing into test doubles, here is a simpler version of testing the data stored in MongoDb.

-Pre-requisites: MongoDb, NodeJS, SuperTest, Mocha
+Pre-requisites: MongoDb, NodeJS, SuperTest, Mocha, express

 This example is an extension of the other repos related to the "./lib/users.js", which had used static data in the other examples.